Please download the ERNOP Conference 2019 Call for Papers.

 - Non-presenters are welcome

 Rob Reich is professor of political science and, by courtesy, professor of philosophy and at the Graduate School of Education, at Stanford University.
 He is the director of the Center for Ethics in Society and faculty co-director of the Center on Philanthropy and Civil Society (publisher of the Stanford Social Innovation Review), both at Stanford University.
-He is the author of the forthcoming book, Just Giving: Why Philanthropy is Failing Democracy and How It Can Do Better and the recent Philanthropy in Democratic Societies (edited with Chiara Cordelli and Lucy Bernholz).
+He is the author of the book, Just Giving: Why Philanthropy is Failing Democracy and How It Can Do Better and the recent Philanthropy in Democratic Societies (edited with Chiara Cordelli and Lucy Bernholz).
 His current work focuses on ethics and technology, and he is editing a new volume called Digital Technology and Democratic Theory (with Lucy Bernholz and Helene Landemore).
 He is also a board member of GiveWell.org and the magazine Boston Review.

 Pamala Wiepking is the Visiting Stead Family Chair in International Philanthropy and Visiting Associate Professor of Philanthropy at the Lilly Family School of Philanthropy at IUPUI in Indianapolis.
 In 2017 she was recipient of the UMD SPP Do Good Institute-ARNOVA Award for Global Philanthropy and Nonprofit Leadership.
 With Femida Handy she co-edited the new standard reference work on global philanthropy, the Palgrave Handbook of Global Philanthropy, which won ARNOVA’s 2016 Virginia Hodgkinson Research Book Prize.
 Dr. Wiepking is also one of the founding members of the European Research Network on Philanthropy (ERNOP).
 Dr. Wiepking’s research focuses on cross-national and interdisciplinary explanations of philanthropy.
 She is a member of the editorial board for NVSQ and the International Journal of Nonprofit and Voluntary Sector Marketing.

-For presenting your work at the ERNOP Conference 2019, submissions of a short abstract and the full working paper are required.
+For presenting your individual work at the ERNOP Conference 2019, submissions of a short abstract and the full working paper are required.
 Submit your abstract here by February 10, 2019.

 Please keep in mind: